GEMS logo Genetics with Eukaryotic Model Systems

 What is GEMS?

 GEMS (Genetics with Eukaryotic Model Systems) is a monthly multi-lab meeting physically based at the University of Maryland, College Park and devoted to the use of genetic approaches in Drosophila, C. elegans or Arabidopsis to study problems in development, signal transduction and gene expression.
-The group includes researchers affiliated with the Departments of Biology and Cell Biology and Molecular Genetics in the College of Life Sciences and the Centers for Biosystems Research (CBR) and Advanced Research in Biotechnology (CARB) in the University of Maryland Biotechnology Institute (UMBI).
+The group includes researchers affiliated with the departments of Biology, Entomology and Cell Biology and Molecular Genetics in the College of Life Sciences; the departments of Animal and Avian Science and Plant Science and Landscape Architecture in the College of Agriculture; and the Center for Biosystems Research (CBR) and in the University of Maryland Biotechnology Institute (UMBI).
+Off campus members from Howard University.

 Graduate Training in Genetics with Eukaryotic Model Systems